ZygZagGaming/Revamp/README.md

 Revamp is a vanilla+ mod aiming to expand on vanilla's concepts while adding more unique content.

-This mod is currently in ALPHA.
+This mod is currently in ALPHA, and only supports Forge 1.16.5.

 Read about the features on the wiki: https://github.com/ZygZagGaming/Revamp/wiki